HealthSamurai/documentation/api-1/bulk-api-1/usdimport-and-fhir-usdimport.md

 {% hint style="warning" %}
 * The new implementation is currently in beta, and further improvements and refinements may be made as needed.
-* This feature is curently not available in [Multibox](https://docs.aidbox.app/multibox/multibox-box-manager-api)
+* This feature is currently not available in [Multibox](https://docs.aidbox.app/multibox/multibox-box-manager-api)
 {% endhint %}

 To start import make a POST request to `/v2[/fhir]/$import`: